sacridini/Awesome-Geospatial/README.md

 * [Nutiteq Maps SDK](http://www.nutiteq.com/nutiteq-sdk/overview/) - C++ maps library for iOS, Android, Windows Phone and Xamarin with bindings for Java, ObjectiveC and C#.
 * [WhirlyGlobe/Maply](http://mousebird.github.io/WhirlyGlobe/) - Objective C code that is able to read and render vector tiles(and style with mapnik xml) on iOS devices.

+## Geospatial Big Data

+* [GeoMesa](https://github.com/locationtech/geomesa) - GeoMesa is a suite of tools for working with big geo-spatial data in a distributed fashion.
+* [GeoWave](https://github.com/locationtech/geowave) - GeoWave provides geospatial and temporal indexing on top of Accumulo and HBase.
+* [GeoTrellis](https://github.com/locationtech/geotrellis) - GeoTrellis is a geographic data processing engine for high performance applications.

 ## Visualization